You are in a relationship with the love of your life! You and said love are happy as can be and nothing can go wrong!

 - After Ned loses his wife, he sees couples dancing and having fun at the Jellyfish Festival.

 Marge: Poor Ned.
 This is his first Jellyfish Festival alone.

 Homer: I know.
 And it doesn't get any easier from here.
 There's the Tongue-Kissing Festival, Cinco de Ocho, the Hobo Oscars, days just made for lovers.
 Not widowers...lovers.

 - In the episode with Homer buying a handgun, he is dismayed when he learns that the registration process will take a few days.
 He spends those days moping on his lawn.
-A montage of tempting targets pass by during those days: a line of ducks, a Target truck, Patty and Selma on a bike...
+A montage of tempting targets pass by during those days: a line of ducks, a Target truck, Patty and Selma (his hated sisters-in-law) on a bike...

 - Parodied in the Futurama DVD Movie "The Beast with a Billion Backs"; right after Colleen and Fry break up, Fry sees increasingly comically unlikely coupling scenarios.